Friday, December 25, 2009

 Target Companies: Link to 10 people in each target company.
 Since people in target companies often link to their peers, you’ll get a reach of a few hundred at larger companies.
 Add more selectively as needed.

-Results: This method delivers 300-350 level 1 connections, and a few million level 3 connections.
+Results: This method delivers 300-350 level 1 connections, and millions of level 3 connections.

 Think that’s a big enough database to get started?